 When the government initiates the acquisition process, it will attempt to negotiate the purchase of your property just like any buyer might.
 If you and the government cannot agree on a price, though, the government can proceed with eminent domain.
 Keep in mind that the government is like any buyer, it will want to buy your property as cheaply as it can.

 Frequently an owner will only receive full compensation by allowing condemnation to occur.
 In condemnation an owner can show that the rules for highest and best use will produce a higher price than the amount offered by the government.
 In many states an owner’s attorney fees can also be paid by the government.
+Continue reading to learn more about attorney fee recovery in your state.
 If you’re instincts tell you that your offer is too low, it probably is.
 DO NOT BE PRESSURED TO TAKE A LESSER AMOUNT BY THE THREAT OF EMINENT DOMAIN.

 Please select your state to learn more.